 This award was established in 1985 by Geraldine Mollo to provide support for students entering their 5th and 6th years who demonstrates an interest in pharmacy with a combination of need and scholastic achievement.

-CVS/Pharmacy Scholarship Awards
+CVS Health Scholarship Awards

-A monetary award is presented to a pharmacy student entering his/her 5th year who demonstrates academic excellence, a strong commitment to community pharmacy practice and an interest in chain pharmacy practice.
+An award is presented to a pharmacy student entering his/her 5th year who demonstrates academic excellence, a strong commitment to community pharmacy practice and an interest in chain pharmacy practice.
 An additional criteria for this award is that the recipient must be bilingual, thus supporting healthcare practitioners who are able to communicate with a multicultural population.